History of Berliner FC Dynamo (2004–present): Success in the Regionalliga Nordost (2021–2022)

 BFC Dynamo played a series of friendly matches during the summer of 2021.
 The team defeated SV Lichtenberg 47 3–1 in a friendly match at the Stadion im Sportforum on 8 July 2001.
 The team wore a black ribbon during the match in memory or the recently deceased former BFC Dynamo player Waldemar Mühlbächer.
-The team then defeated SV Sparta Lichtenberg from the sixth tier Berlin-Liga 14–2 in a friendly match at the Stadiom Sportforum on 11 July 2021.
-BFC Dynamo defeated 1.
-FC Lokomotive Leipzig 1–4 away in the opening match of the 2021–22 Regionalliga Nordost at the Bruno-Plache-Stadion on 25 July 2021.
+The team then defeated SV Sparta Lichtenberg from the sixth tier Berlin-Liga 14–2 in a friendly match at the Stadion im Sportforum on 11 July 2021.
+Key players on the team in the 2021–22 season were Christian Beck, Dmitri Stajila, Chris Reher, Alexander Siebeck, Michael Blum, Andreas Pollasch, Joey Breitfeld, Darryl Geurts, Andor Bolyki, Niklas Brandt and Philip Schulz.
+BFC Dynamo met 1.
+FC Lokomotive Leipzig away in the opening match of the 2021–22 Regionalliga Nordost at the Bruno-Plache-Stadion on 25 July 2021.
+The team won the match 4–1.
 Christian Beck scored the first goal of the league season for BFC Dynamo.
 The team then defeated FC Energie Cottbus 2–1 in the first home match of the league season in front of 2,000 spectators at the Stadion im Sportform in the second matchday on 28 July 2021.
 The match was won by a late goal by Andor Bolyki.
 BFC Dynamo was drawn against VfB Stuttgart in the first round of the 2021-22 DFB-Pokal.
 The match was going to be played in the Sportforum Hohenschönhausen.
 It was the first match in the DFB-Pokal at the Stadion im Sportforum since FC Berlin played SC Freiburg at the stadium in the 1991-92 DFB-Pokal on 27 July 1991.
-The Stadion im Sportforum was initially only allowed for 2,000 spectators, due to the Covid-19 pandemic.
+The Stadion im Sportforum was initially only allowed for 2,000 spectators, due to the COVID-19 pandemic.
 However, one day before the match, the club was finally allowed to sell an additional 1,000 tickets.
-BFC Dynano lost the match 0–6 in front of 2,631 spectators.
+BFC Dynamo lost the match 0–6 in front of 2,631 spectators.
 BFC Dynamo defeated VSG Altglienicke 2–0 home in the 19th matchday on 26 November 2021 and then Berliner AK 07 1–3 away in the 18th matchday on 30 November 2021.
 BFC Dynamo finished the first half of the season as Herbstmeister.